Concord, New Hampshire: Highways

 Interstate 89 and Interstate 93 are the two main interstate highways serving Concord, and join just south of the city limits.
 Interstate 89 links Concord with Lebanon and the state of Vermont to the northwest, while Interstate 93 connects the city to Plymouth, Littleton, and the White Mountains to the north and Manchester and Boston to the south.
 Interstate 393 is a spur highway leading east from Concord and merging with U.S. Route 4 as a direct route to New Hampshire's Seacoast region.
 North-south U.S. Route 3 serves as Concord's Main Street, while U.S. Route 202 and New Hampshire Route 9 cross the city from east to west.
 State routes 13 and 132 also serve the city: Route 13 leads southwest out of Concord towards Goffstown and Milford, while Route 132 travels north parallel to Interstate 93.
 New Hampshire Route 106 passes through the easternmost part of Concord, crossing I-393 and NH 9 before crossing the Soucook River south into the town of Pembroke.
 To the north, NH 106 leads to Loudon, Belmont and Laconia.

 Railroads

 Historically, Concord served as an important railroad terminal and station for the Boston and Maine Railroad.
 The former Concord Station was located at what is now a Burlington department store on Storrs Street.
 The station itself was built in 1860, but the fourth and most famous iteration of the station was built in 1885, which had a brick head house designed by Bradford L. Gilbert.
 The head house was demolished in 1959 and replaced by a smaller "McGinnis Era" station.
 By 1967, all passenger rail services to Concord had been discontinued.
-For 13 months from 1980 to 1981, MBTA Commuter Rail ran two round trips a day between Boston and Concord.
-The service was discontinued after federal funding was pulled by the Reagan administration.
+For 13 months in 1980 and 1981, MBTA Commuter Rail ran two round trips a day between Boston and Concord.
 Since then, there has not been any passenger rail service to Concord.

 In 2021, Amtrak announced their plan to implement new service between Boston and Concord by 2035.